zkstewart/BINge/README.md

 Otherwise, BINge tries to keep the clustering process simple, and minimally requires you to ...

-### Input sequences to cluster
+## Input sequences to cluster
-The sequences you want to cluster can be in the form of FASTA sequence files or as pairs of genome FASTA and GFF3 annotation files (from which coding DNA sequences will be extracted).
+The sequences you want to cluster can be in the form of FASTA sequence files such as *de novo* assembled transcriptome(s) or as reference genome CDS models.
+Alternatively, you may use pairs of genome FASTA and GFF3 annotation files from which CDS' will be extracted).

-On the command line, providing one or more FASTA files might look something like:
+On the command line, providing one or more inputs might look something like:

 `python /location/of/BINge.py -i input1.fasta input2.fasta <...>`